Paycheck Protection Program overview

 Here’s what to expect

-We expect to launch our digital loan forgiveness application process for uploading documentation, providing required certifications, and signing your application, later in July.
+We expect to launch our digital loan forgiveness application process for uploading documentation, providing required certifications, and signing your application, later this summer.
+In the meantime, you can:

 The Synovus forgiveness process will be completely online.
 It's important to educate yourself on the forgiveness requirements by reviewing the newest forms and instructions, the most current interim final rule, and any prior interim final rules (available on SBA website under "Lender Forms and Guidance").
 As part of our online forgiveness process, we'll also ask you questions related to payroll calculations you'll make using the "Schedule A Worksheet," which can be found in the loan forgiveness application on SBA's website.
 You won't need to provide this document through our digital portal but be sure to maintain a copy for your records in the event it is needed for review by Synovus or the SBA.